targomo/targomo-java/README.md

 ## Release Notes

 ### 0.1.16
-- added minSourcesValue and maxSourcesValue to AggregationConfiguration
+- added sourceValuesLowerBound and sourceValuesUpperBound to AggregationConfiguration

 ### 0.1.15
 - Change `elevationEnabled` default to true